 Turfgrass roots colonize the top 2- to 3-inch layer of soil while tree roots are concentrated in the top 6 to 12 inches of soil.
 Because of these root depths, trees and turfgrasses compete for the same soil nutrients and moisture.
 Turfgrass may compete more successfully than the tree for water and nutrients, especially if established before the tree.
 Mulching eliminates some of this competition by allowing only the tree to use the nutrients and water applied under the tree.
-Most turfgrasses do not grow well in heavy shade any of 5-20% of the root system.
+Most turfgrasses do not grow well in heavy shade anyway.